This post is in partnership with 3-IN-ONE® Lock Dry Lube. All thoughts and words are my own.

 And most importantly in outside applications, the formula doesn’t attract dirt (which can make locks gummy over time).

-In the same vein, let your flock out well after sunrise so they don’t run into predators that lurk at dawn.
+Similarly, let your flock out well after sunrise so they don’t run into predators that still lurk at dawn.

 It’s also not uncommon for people to accidentally lock up a neighbor’s cat with their chickens, not realizing the cat was still inside.